-A financial calculator has eased out the lives of many people working in the finance sector along with others who need to do a lot of calculations for business or the university going students.
+A financial calculator has eased the lives of many people working in the finance sector along with others who need to do a lot of calculations for business or university-going students.
 One of the most popular choices for a financial calculator is the one from HP – a known brand across the globe for premium and innovative gadgets.
-And although the calculator comes with a manual to operate with, there are some common issues faced by the people while using this calculator.
+And although the calculator comes with a manual to operate with, there are some common issues faced by people while using this calculator.

 How to Change Decimal Places on hp10bii Calculator

 The most frequent of those queries is how to change decimal places on the HP10ii calculator.
 So to help all those people struggling with this issue along with the other commonly faced issues with using this financial calculator.

 So let’s first look at the method to change the decimal places in this calculator.

 Like all other calculators, this one also uses the point as a decimal to separate the digits.
 However, there are only two digits displayed after the decimal point.
 As using two decimal places are convenient for calculating percentage and other calculations, there is an option of displaying four decimal places.
 Increasing the decimal places can help the users to calculate interest rates and other calculations.